Follow me on Twitter: ChelseyWantsJob

 So you go ahead and set up the interview, feeling a bit more assured that this is definitely not a selling job.
 Instead, you picture yourself interacting with a team, sitting in an office tossing around ideas to market a product, all the while on track to one day become a part of the managing team.

+Two days later, you get off the subway, all the way downtown in the Financial District.
+You enter a building, follow the directions and find the office for The Company.
+You enter the office and see what can only be enough room for three private office rooms with one secretarial desk and you are immediately concerned.
 Oh well, you assure yourself, I'm sure this is just the HR office.
 You arrive fifteen minutes early, hoping to impress the staff with your punctuality and knowledge of the time needed for form-filling.
 Sure enough, you are handed a five page packet that you must start filling out.
 Halfway down the first page, another person, someone around the same age as you, walks in.
 They tell the secretary they are here for an interview, and are handed the same packet to start filling out.
 Maybe they just want us to sense the competition, you think.

 You turn the page, and two more people walk in.
 They are here for interviews too, you hear.
 They sit down and start filling out their own packets.
 Then you wait.
 And wait.
 And wait.
 Finally, a half hour after the interview start time, and two other interviewees, you are called in to one of the three offices.
 Two minutes in you ask the blatant question, "Will I have a desk and work in an office?"
 Finally, you get an almost-straightforward response.
 "Well you will be on your feet about 80% of the time," says A Person.